exasol/transformers-extension/doc/user_guide/setup.md

 #### Default BucketFS Connection

-This Connection is used in UDF's without a bfs_conn parameter.
+This connection is used in UDF's without a bfs_conn parameter.
 You can create this connection by using the (see the [Setup section](#deploy-the-extension-to-the-database) below).
 It is also possible to create this connection manually.
 This works like any other Exasol BucketFS connection, but needs to have the name "EXA_AI_UDF_MODEL_LOCATION".